 A muscle spasm (also called a cramp) is an involuntary muscle contraction.
 The muscle tightens quickly and strongly.
 A hard lump may form in the muscle.
 Muscle spasms are very painful.
-Read on to learn more about muscle spasms and how to treat and prevent them.
+Here's how to treat and prevent muscle spasms.

 What causes muscles to spasm?